zhengyup/tp/docs/DeveloperGuide.md

 1. User requests to list all internship applications (UC2)
 2. LetsGetHired displays all the internship applications
-3. User requests to view a specific internship application, by index value
+3. User requests to view a specific internship application
 4. LetsGetHired displays the required internship application

 Use case ends.